Gadsden State Community College: Administration and organization

 Gadsden State operates under four divisions: Academic, Career Technical, Health Sciences and Skills Training.

 A typical academic year contains two 16-week terms during the fall (August–December) and spring (January–May).
 Within the terms are two eight-week accelerated sessions, or mini terms.
 The full summer term is nine weeks long (June–August).
 The four-week accelerated sessions during the summer (May–August) are known as Summer 1, Summer 2, and Summer 3.
 An academic year begins on the first day of the fall term and ends on the last day of the summer term.

 Gadsden's endowment had a market value of approximately $3.41 million in the fiscal year that ended in 2019.

 ROTC

 Gadsden State has a crosstown agreement with Jacksonville State University (JSU) for its Army Reserve Officers' Training Corps (ROTC) program.
 The program is re-evaluated annually, and when offered, is available to full-time GSCC students in good academic standing.
 JSU's program began in 1967 and is home to the Tiger Battalion.

 Academics and programs

-Gadsen State has an open admissions policy and accepts life experience as credit.
+Gadsden State has an open admissions policy and accepts life experience as credit.
 The college offers dual enrollment programs to local high school students through its Advanced College Enrollment Institute.
 In addition to its associate and certificate degree programs, Gadsden offers adult education courses as well as personal enrichment, professional enhancement and community service programs for youth and adults.

 Gadsden has transfer agreements with every public four-year institution in Alabama.
 The agreements allow students to automatically transfer after completing an associate degree at Gadsden State.